What is autism?

 - The child or young person will then be seen for a medical appointment with one of our Community Paediatricians.

-- Next, the child or young person will be seen for a social communication assessment with an autism practitioner.
+- Next, the child or young person will be seen for a social communication assessment with an autism practitioner if additional information is required.
+The Autism Practitioner will explain the most appropriate pathway for your child.

-- An autism practitioner will share the conclusion of the assessment at a post assessment meeting, this will usually take place in the child or young person’s education setting (if currently in school).
+- A Post Assessment Meeting (PAM) will be arranged.
+This will usually take place in the child or young person’s education setting (if currently in school).
 The meeting will help identify how to access the appropriate support for the child or young person.

 - Following this meeting, the child or young person will be discharged from the Wiltshire Autism Assessment Service.